smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 }
 ```

 By stepping thu program with GDB we can observe shell code decoding.
+ESI register is used for storing pointer to beggining of encoded shellcode.
-At the beggining of decoding stub we can see that ESI register is pointing to the beggining of encoded shellcode (memory address: ```0x404067```).
+At the beggining of decoding stub we can see that ESI register is pointing to the beggining of encoded shellcode which is located at memory address: ```0x404067```.

 ```
 gdb-peda$ info register esi